kasparsd/contact-form-7-extras/readme.txt.md

 ## Description

-**NEW:** Pre-order the [🚀 PRO version](https://formcontrols.com/pro) that will include advanced analytics and tracking features.
+**NEW:** Subscribe to the [🚀 PRO version](https://formcontrols.com/pro) for advanced analytics and tracking features, and professional support by the plugin author.

-This plugin enables simple controls for some of the advanced features of the [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin:
+This is an addon for the [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin with the following features:

-- Track form submissions, errors and completions [with Google Analytics, Matomo (formerly Piwik) and Facebook Pixel](https://formcontrols.com/docs).
+- [Track form submissions, errors and completions](https://formcontrols.com/docs) with Google Analytics, Global Site Tag (gtag.js), Matomo (formerly Piwik) and Facebook Pixel.
 - Redirect to URL on form submission
 - Disable AJAX form submissions
 - Disable default form CSS